cloudfoundry/ibm-websphere-liberty-buildpack/README.md

 To deploy applications using the IBM WebSphere Application Server Liberty Buildpack, you are required to accept the IBM Liberty license and IBM JRE license by actioning the following:
 * Read the current IBM [Liberty-License][] and the current IBM [JVM-License][].
 * Extract the "D/N: {License code}" from the license.
 * Add the following environment variables and extracted license codes inside of the "manifest.yml" file that gets pushed with your application.
+For further information on the format of the manifest.yml file refer to the [manifest documentation][].

 ```
   env: